akabe1/upnp-bhunter/README.md

 ===================

 # Description
-UPnP BHunter is a Burp Suite Extension written in Python/Jython which could be useful to find active UPnP services/devices running on the specified target IP and extract the related SOAP requests, then analyze them using any of the various Burp tools (i.e. Intruder, Repeater).
+UPnP BHunter is a Burp Suite Extension written in Python/Jython which could be useful to find active UPnP services/devices and extract the related SOAP requests (IPv4 and IPv6 are supported), then analyze them using any of the various Burp tools (i.e. Intruder, Repeater).

 # Usage
 UPnP BHunter provides a nice ;) three-step hunting console:
-1. UPnP Discovery (definition of target IP and discovery of active UPnP via SSDP protocol)
+1. UPnP Discovery (definition of target IP address version and discovery of active UPnP via SSDP protocol)
 2. UPnP Selection (selection of the found UPnP service)
 3. UPnP Attack (extraction of the found UPnP SOAP requests).